 Efficiency Savings - Negotiations are ongoing with regard to the Management Fee with East Kent Housing.
-Based on the assumption that after year two of the agreement greater savings are expected to be achieved as East Kent Housing secure greater value for money, a saving of £136k is anticipated on the Management Fee over the next three years.
+East Kent Housing have been given a savings target from 2014/15 of 5% for the next three years.

 Increased Income

 The Council receives income from a variety of sources in respect of its council houses, including that raised from rents and from service charges to residents of flats for communal services in order to recover its costs.